salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 * *Approach #1: Render the scoped content in the <x-list> shadow tree.*

-Passing the scoped content fragment is transferred to the <x-list> component and the <x-list> component renders the items in its shadow tree.
+The scoped content fragment is transferred to the <x-list> component and the <x-list> component renders the items in its shadow tree.
 Example (https://gist.github.com/pmdartus/cd490a82617e025a2e73f79f7f9888b3#file-shadow-html)

 ```html
 <x-list>